1965 Norwegian Second Division: Season summary

 Lisleby won Group A three points ahead of Gjøvik-Lyn, and were promoted to the 1. divisjon. Østsiden and Ørn were relegated from Group A.

 Brann, who won the 1963 1. divisjon, had ambitions to make the stay at the second-tier at short as possible, and were aiming for promotion despite having lost their big star, Roald "Kniksen" Jensen to Scottish club Hearts.
 Brann won their first three matches in Group B, and did not lose a single game in the first half of the season, until they lost against Bryne in August.
 Rosenborg, who won the 1964 Norwegian Cup and made their debut in European football this season, were one of Brann's challengers for promotion in Group B. When Brann missed a penalty and drew 0–0 against Årstad in the penultimate match, while Rosenborg won 2–1 against Kvik after Tor Kleveland scored the winning goal on a penalty, Verdens Gang reported that Rosenborg had secured promotion even though they were only two points ahead of Brann and Hødd, and had a 12 and 6 goals better goal-difference respectively.

 Rosenborg had to travel to Bergen to meet Brann in the last match, while Hødd met Kvik at Lerkendal Stadion, Rosenborg's home ground.
 When Brann won 2-1 against Rosenborg, Hødd had to win with five goals to win promotion ahead of Rosenborg.
 Hødd won 8–2 and was promoted to the top-flight for the first time in the club's history.
-That Kvik lost to Hødd by such a large margin, especially when Hødd only were leading 3–2 half-way through the second half until it was announced that Brann were in the lead against Rosenborg, was not popular amongst the Rosenborg supporters in Trondheim.
+That Kvik lost to Hødd by such a large margin, especially when Hødd were only leading 3–2 half-way through the second half until it was announced that Brann were in the lead against Rosenborg, was not popular amongst the Rosenborg supporters in Trondheim.
 They claimed that Kvik lost to Hødd by six goals, only to prevent their rivals Rosenborg being promoted.
 Kvik finished the season with four points, and was relegated along with Årstad.